fybrik/vault-plugin-secrets-kubernetes-reader/README.md

 # Vault Kubenetes Secrets Plugin

 This is a secret engine plugin for [HashiCorp Vault](https://www.vaultproject.io/) which reads Kuberentes secrets.

+Requirements:

+    make
+    golang 1.13 and above
+    docker
+    Vault CLI utility

+When Vault is deployed on Kuberentes cluster RBAC should be set to grant Vault with the proper permissions to read the secrets (Please see example/clusterrole.yaml and example/clusterrolebinding.yaml that can be used for such purpose).

 ## Quick Start